 Proper Filing and Retention Rules

-Contractors must submit the form to the contracting officer each week covering all work done the prior week.
-Forms must be retained for at least 3 years after completion of the project for audit purposes.
+Contractors must submit the WH-347 form to the contracting officer weekly, covering all work performed the previous week.
+Additionally, forms must be retained for a minimum of three years after the project's completion for audit purposes.

-Accurately completing the WH-347 form is crucial for staying in compliance and avoiding issues with the Department of Labor.
-Contact our team if you need help with your certified payroll reporting requirements.
+Accurately completing the WH-347 form is essential for compliance and to avoid issues with the Department of Labor.
+If you need assistance with your certified payroll reporting requirements, our team is here to help.